 - Does your school have a newsletter?

-Yes, we have a school newsletter that is uploaded to the Families Tab every week by Friday afternoon.
+Yes, we have a school newsletter that is uploaded to the Families Tab every fortnight by Friday afternoon.

 Parents and families contact the school to make an appointment to meet with the principal or delegate to share information and have a tour of the school.